mbenzekri/formulizer/docs/examples/general/expression.md

 # Dynamic Expression Context Variables

-When building dynamic expressions in FzForm, a context of local variables is provided to each evaluated expression.
+When building dynamic expressions in fz-form, a context of local variables is provided to each evaluated expression.

 - **`schema`**: the schema object of the current field in which the expression is defined.
 - **`value`**: the value of the current field.